banner

 susan dale

-Susan holds a Bachelor of Applied Science in Chemistry and a Diploma of Education specialising in mathematics.
+Susan holds a Bachelor of Applied Science in Chemistry and a Diploma of Education specializing in mathematics.
 She has managed Verterra’s finances since its inception in 1999.
-From 2003 to 2004, Susan was Treasurer of DebRA Queensland, a not-for profit charity working on behalf of people with the genetic skin blistering condition Epidermolysis Bullosa (EB).
+From 2003 to 2004, Susan was Treasurer of DebRA Queensland, a not-for-profit charity working on behalf of people with the genetic skin blistering condition Epidermolysis Bullosa (EB).